Sales prices and price calculation

 -

 If you want to save prices for lots of items, then we would recommend importing the sales prices and monetary amounts.
-Alternatively, you could also import this data with an assistant.

 -